Grey-Whitt/password-generator/README.md

 ## Description:

 The goal for this project was to write a JavaScript function that generates a password with the given properties that the user sets and meet the bellow criteria.
-HTML and CSS were provided.

 ```